-A landmark result from the zero-temperature SIM literature (known as the Lifshitz law) is that, with high probability, $\bar{\tau}$ is of order linear in the size of the droplet $\ell^2$ \cite[Theorem 2.2]{Lacoin_Anisotropic2014}.
-The result from \cite{Lacoin_Anisotropic2014} is more general and shows that the disappearance time of any convex droplet is proportional to its area.
-In Appendix \ref{APPEN:Droplet_Erosion_Time_proof} we give a simple new proof of the square droplet disappearance time (stated next) based on stochastic domination and Hopf's Umlaufsatz.
+A recent result from the zero-temperature SIM literature (known as the Lifshitz law) states that with high probability, $\bar{\tau}$ is of order $\ell^2$ \cite[Theorem 2.2]{Lacoin_Anisotropic2014}.
+The result from \cite{Lacoin_Anisotropic2014} is more general, showing that the disappearance time of any convex droplet is proportional to its area.
+In Appendix \ref{APPEN:Droplet_Erosion_Time_proof} we give a simple new proof for the square droplet case (stated next) based on stochastic domination and Hopf's Umlaufsatz.

 \begin{theorem}[Erosion Time of a Square Droplet] There exist positive constants $c,C,\gamma>0$, such that